sphinx-doc/sphinx/Doc-26/install/index.rst

 If you want to define an entire installation scheme, you just have to supply all of the installation directory options.
-The recommended way to do this is to supply relative paths; for example, if you want to maintain all Python module- related files under :file:`python` in your home directory, and you want a separate directory for each platform that you use your home directory from, you might define the following installation scheme::
+The recommended way to do this is to supply relative paths; for example, if you want to maintain all Python module-related files under :file:`python` in your home directory, and you want a separate directory for each platform that you use your home directory from, you might define the following installation scheme::